mailgun/documentation/source/user_manual.rst

 Mailgun supports sending via SMTP.
 Our servers listen on ports ``25``, ``465``, ``587``, and ``2525``.
 Port 465 requires a TLS connection.
 Ports ``25``, ``587``, and ``2525`` require a non-TLS connection but may be upgraded to TLS using the ``STARTTLS`` command.

-.. note:: Some ISPs are blocking or throttling SMTP port 25.
+.. note:: - Some ISPs are blocking or throttling SMTP port 25.
 We recommend using #587 instead.

-.. note:: Google Compute Engine allows port ``2525`` for SMTP submission.
+          - Google Compute Engine allows port ``2525`` for SMTP submission.
+          - SMTP send will error with "cannot parse to address" or "cannot parse from address" if the provided email address fails syntax checks in accordance with RFC5321, RFC5322, RFC6854.

 .. warning:: IP addresses for HTTP and SMTP API endpoints will change frequently and subjected to change without notice.
 Ensure there are no IP-based ACLs that would prevent communication to new IP addresses that may be added or removed at any time.